The Essential Online Tools That Your Work-From-Home Team Needs Today [From a Remote Manager]

 Perfect for your video conferencing needs.
 Have a meeting?
 It can be held over zoom so long as there are less than 100 participants.
 You can even use the application to send out an invitation for a scheduled meeting.
 We have previously talked about ways to cut down on meeting time.
 Zoom can also help because group meetings only have a 40-minute limit.
 If that is not enough time, you can still have 1 on 1 calls with no time limit.
 You can share your screen and there is even a whiteboard feature.

 They have a free basic personal meeting plan!
 The paid versions have more features like storage for recorded video and even admin feature controls.
 The paid accounts can hold up to 1,000 participants for a 24-hour meeting.
+Renee adds, “Whether you’re meeting with your teammate to chat one-on-one, or looking to teach a whole course on something new, Zoom is a great option!”
 There is even an opportunity to record meeting transcripts if necessary.
 Learn more: Zoom.

 A helpful note taking application.
 You can take notes on any topic.
 You can also save screenshots as well as PDFs and images.
 Need to go hands free?
 You can even save audio-made notes.
 Evernote allows you to create helpful to-do lists.
 This program helps you stay organized through helpful tags and even a search function.
 You can share your notebook with others and even determine their permission settings.

 They have a basic program that is free to use!
 The paid versions have more features.
 You can forward emails, digitize business cards, search text within documents, and more.
 Learn more: Evernote.